 - Length restrictions.
 Six word stories are a form of constrained writing, as are most kinds of poetic forms.

 - Any kind of form.
 Poetry forms, with their specific structures and patterns of rhyme and rhythm, are constraints.
-They include limericks, sonnets, villanelles, and sestinas, the latter of which I studied (and even wrote a few of) in back Renaissance Lit, English 207 (thanks, Dr. Willis!).
+They include limericks, sonnets, villanelles, and sestinas, the latter of which I studied (and even wrote a few of) back in Renaissance Lit, English 207 (thanks, Dr. Willis!).
 These all have very strict rhythmic, rhyming, and length limits.
 However, every form of writing, whether it’s short stories, feature-length screenplays, or even novels, has certain constraints.

 To Generate More Ideas, Set Your Own Constraints